-- A. CSX will provide all documentation prepared pursuant to this MOA to FRA for review and approval before CSX submits to the other Signatories, Concurring Parties, and Consulting Parties.
-Concurrent review between parties and FRA is acceptable for subsequent drafts, at FRA's discretion, and FRA approval is required prior to finalization. - B. All time designations are in calendar days.
-If a review period ends on a Saturday, Sunday or federal holiday, the review period will be extended until the next business day.
+A. CSX will provide all documentation prepared pursuant to this MOA to FRA for review and approval before CSX submits to the other parties.
+Concurrent review between parties and FRA is acceptable for subsequent drafts, at FRA's discretion, and FRA approval is required prior to finalization.

-- C. All review periods start on the day the documents are provided to the relevant parties, which constitutes notification, unless otherwise stipulated in this MOA. - D. CSX, in coordination with FRA, will send all notifications required by this MOA by email and/or other electronic means, unless a mailed notification is requested by a recipient. - E. For purposes of communication pursuant to this MOA, contact information for each of the Signatories, and the Consulting and Concurring Parties, including the Tribes, is provided in Exhibit 3: List of Contacts.
+- B. All time designations are in calendar days.
+If a review period ends on a Saturday, Sunday or federal holiday, the review period will be extended until the next business day. - C. All review periods start on the day the documents are provided to the relevant parties, which constitutes notification, unless otherwise stipulated in this MOA. - D. CSX, in coordination with FRA, will send all notifications required by this MOA by email and/or other electronic means, unless a mailed notification is requested by a recipient. - E. For purposes of communication pursuant to this MOA, contact information for each of the Signatories, and the Consulting and Concurring Parties, including the Tribes, is provided in Exhibit 3: List of Contacts.
 Names and contact information therein may be updated, as needed, without an amendment to this MOA.
-It is the responsibility of each Signatory, and Consulting and Concurring Party to inform FRA and CSX of any change in contact information in a timely manner. - F. Unless otherwise stated elsewhere in this MOA, MD SHPO, PA SHPO, MDOT MPA, and the Consulting or Concurring Parties, as appropriate, will provide comments on documents prepared pursuant to this MOA to CSX with a copy to FRA. - G. Except as provided in Stipulation III.H. below, MD SHPO, PA SHPO, MDOT MPA, and the Consulting or Concurring Parties will have up to thirty (30) days from the date of delivery of any documents prepared pursuant to this MOA to review and provide written comments to CSX and FRA. - H. At FRA's discretion, FRA may grant written requests from the Signatories or Consulting or Concurring Parties to extend the review period in Stipulation III.G. or may determine that an additional round of review of draft documents is necessary.
+It is the responsibility of each Signatory, and Consulting and Concurring Party to immediately inform FRA and CSX of any change in contact information. - F. Unless otherwise stated elsewhere in this MOA, the MD SHPO, the PA SHPO, MDOT MPA, and the Consulting or Concurring Parties, as appropriate, will provide comments on documents prepared pursuant to this MOA to CSX and provide a copy of the comments to FRA. - G. Except as provided in Stipulation III.H. below, the MD SHPO, the PA SHPO, MDOT MPA, and the Consulting or Concurring Parties will have up to thirty (30) days from the date of delivery, of any documents prepared pursuant to this MOA, to review and provide written comments to CSX and FRA on documents stipulated in this MOA. - H. At FRA's discretion, FRA may grant written requests to extend the review period in Stipulation III.G. or may determine that an additional round of review of draft documents is necessary.
 All such written requests must be received by FRA in a timely manner and provide adequate justification to extend a review period.
-FRA will notify MD SHPO, PA SHPO, MDOT MPA, and the Consulting or Concurring Parties of its decision in writing, including specifying review timeframes. - I. If a Consulting or Concurring Party does not provide written comments within the timeframes specified in this MOA, CSX will proceed to the next step in the review process, following approval by FRA, and MD SHPO and PA SHPO. - J. If the Signatories and/or Consulting or Concurring Parties object to or recommend extensive revisions to submissions stipulated in this MOA, CSX, in coordination with FRA, will work to respond to the recommendations and resolve disputes in a timely manner and at the lowest appropriate staff level. - K. If FRA, in coordination with CSX, cannot resolve a dispute within thirty (30) days, FRA may elect to follow the dispute resolution process identified in Stipulation XI to resolve any such dispute.
+On behalf of FRA, CSX will notify the MD SHPO, the PA SHPO, MDOT MPA, and the Consulting or Concurring Parties of FRA's decision in writing, including specifying review timeframes. - I. If a Consulting or Concurring Party does not provide written comments within the timeframes specified in this MOA, CSX will proceed to the next step in the review process, following approval by FRA, and the MD SHPO and PA SHPO. - J. If the Signatories and/or Consulting or Concurring Parties object to or recommend extensive revisions to submissions stipulated in the MOA, CSX, in coordination with FRA, will work to respond to the recommendations and resolve disputes in a timely manner and at the lowest appropriate staff level.

-L. In exigent circumstances (e.g., concerns over construction suspensions or delays), all parties will expedite their respective document review and/or dispute resolution obligations within seven (7) days.
+- K. If FRA, in coordination with CSX, cannot resolve a dispute within thirty (30) days, FRA may elect to follow the dispute resolution process identified in Stipulation XI to resolve any such dispute. - L. In exigent circumstances (e.g., concerns over construction suspensions or delays), all parties will expedite their respective document review and/or dispute resolution obligations within seven (7) days.

 IV.
-TREATMENT MEASURES FOR ARCHITECTURAL HISTORIC PROPERTIES
+TREATMENT MEASURES FOR HISTORIC ARCHITECTURAL PROPERTIES